pbloem/profane-tmesis/voodo-economics.md

 David takes a deep breath and gathers his thoughts.
 He takes a sip of coffee, and then another deep breath.

 Erica is famously not much aware of politics.
-It's a running joke in the group that she would happily tell her models the building's on fire, without making for the exit.
+It's a running joke in the group that she would happily tell her models that the building is on fire, without making for the exit.
 David is a little more aware.
 He has been following the campaigns with increasing intensity.

 "Erica, don't you realize ... what you have here?"